MsPries/AI-curriculum/README.md

 Additionally, this tutorial used numpy, so the students installed pip and started getting comfortable installing packages on their own computers.
 [Here](https://github.com/MsPries/AI-curriculum/blob/master/appedix/pip.md) are the instructions I gave them.

+### Appendix A - Escape the Room
+This "escape the room" style activity checked for understanding for concepts of the first few explorations.
+The overhead to create it was more than standard but it is easily modified to be reusable and the excitement around collaborative problem-solving was incredible.

+You can find the live version of the activity [here](https://mspries.github.io/escape/escape.html) and a complete write up [here](https://github.com/MsPries/AI-curriculum/blob/master/appendix/escape_the_room.md)